ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

-Let $P_{\pi}^{-1}$ be the inverse of $P_{\pi}$.
-We can restore the correct result with the following equation:

-Note that both the transformation of the input and the restoration of the result are performed inside the TEE while the depthwise convolution on the transformed filter can be outsourced to the untrusted GPU.

-\point{Dense/Fully Connected Layer} The dense or fully connected layer is a common layer used in neural networks as well as CNNs.
-The dense layer connects every input node to every output node.
-It can be implemented as a pointwise convolutional layer.
-For example, a dense layer connect $n$ input to $m$ output can be viewed as a pointwise convolutional layer that has $m$ kernels of size (1, 1, n).
-We can apply the same linear transformation which we described for the standard convolutional layer.
+\point{Dense/Fully Connected Layer} Recall that a dense layer can be implemented as a pointwise convolutional layer.
+Hence, ShadowNet applies the same linear transformation as the one described for the standard convolutional layer.